Five Habits to Treat Urinary Incontinence

 4. Avoid Tobacco Use

 Tobacco use may compromise the bladder’s nerve function.
 Due to its high content of toxic components, smoking can weaken pelvic floor muscles.
-Specifically, nicotine can cause excessive contractions in the bladder, resulting in a sudden increased need to urinate.
+Specifically, according to a study published in Science Direct, the effect of nicotine can generate excessive contractions in the bladder, resulting in a sudden increase in the need to urinate.

 On the other hand, you should also remember that smoking can lead to chronic cough, which also affects urine leakage.
 When you cough, the abdominal pressure on the pelvic floor increases, resulting in the bladder and urethra sinking.